shejialuo/code_for_study/Database/DatabaseSystemsTheCompleteBook/chapter 5/README.md

 which is either:

 + An attribute of the relation $R$ to which the $\gamma$ is applied;
-this attribute is one of the attribute by which $R$ wille be grouped.
+this attribute is one of the attribute by which $R$ will be grouped.
 This element is said to be a *grouping attribute*.
 + An aggregation operator applied to an attribute of the relation.
 To provide a name for the attribute corresponding to this aggregation